Anthony Wordsworth cracks back vertebrae in Ipswich game

-Wordsworth, a January signing from Colchester, was making his full Ipswich debut against the Seasiders, but sustained the injury when challenging for a cross from team-mate Daryl Murphy in the first half.
+Wordsworth, was making his full Ipswich debut against the Seasiders, but sustained the injury when challenging for a cross from team-mate Daryl Murphy in the first half.

 He attempted to carry on playing but had to be replaced by eventual match-winner Michael Chopra and was given gas and air to ease the pain.

 "I told him 'Daryl Murphy will drift out wide and if he does he'll put in a good cross, so make sure you get into the box'," said McCarthy.